 • Check if a denture will be placed following extraction: ensure that denturist or dentist has coordinated fabrication.

 • Socket or ridge preservation often occurs at time of extraction in preparation for a future implant: ensure that grafting materials are in the operatory.

 • Excessive bleeding during extraction may require the use of cauterization.
 Ensure that the cautery unit is at hand.

 • Effective assisting is required: do not desiccate socket with suction and be mindful of the inferior alveolar nerve (during lower third molar extraction).

-• Follow written Post Op Instructions, BUT advise patient not to rinse if grafting has been placed following extraction.
+• Follow written Post Op Extraction instructions, AND advise patient not to rinse if grafting has been placed following extraction.